 The Power On/Off button is the main power switch for the 24V DC power supply to the robot.
 As a flat self-locking push button with an indicator, it controls the power supply to the robot while indicating the supply status.

 Button status (self- Indicator status Robot status

 locking)

-Not pressed Out Not powered on
+Not pressed Off Not powered on

-Pressed The green light is Powered on
+Pressed Steady red Powered on

-always on

 6.2.3 Handheld emergency stop and enabling device interface